John Schneider (baseball): Playing career

-Coaching career
+Coaching/managerial career

 After retiring as a player, Schneider was hired by the Blue Jays organization as a catching instructor.
 In 2008, he became the manager of the Rookie-level Gulf Coast League Blue Jays.
 Schneider was promoted to manage the Short Season-A Vancouver Canadians on December 1, 2010, and became the youngest manager in team history at 30 years of age.
 In 2011, he managed the Canadians, but took a personal leave of absence during the season.
 Vancouver won the league's championship in 2011.
 Schneider returned to the Gulf Coast League in 2013, and then went back to managing Vancouver in 2014 and 2015.
 In 2016, he managed the Class-A Lansing Lugnuts, and in 2017, won the first Florida State League championship in the 33-year history of the Dunedin Blue Jays.
-On January 10, 2018, Schnieder was promoted to manage the New Hampshire Fisher Cats, and led the team to an Eastern League championship.
+On January 10, 2018, Schneider was promoted to manage the New Hampshire Fisher Cats, and led the team to an Eastern League championship.
 At the end of the season, he was named the Eastern League Manager of the Year.

 The Blue Jays promoted Schneider to their major league coaching staff before the 2019 season to work with Blue Jays catchers.
 He pitched to Vladimir Guerrero Jr. during the 2019 Major League Baseball Home Run Derby.
 The Blue Jays promoted Schneider to become their bench coach for the 2022 season.